Vietnam.vn - Nền tảng quảng bá Việt Nam

 Các nhà ngoại giao, chuyên gia, học giả trong nước và quốc tế trao đổi về giá trị của UNCLOS 1982. (Ảnh: PH)

-Despite many changes, it is still… timely
+Despite many changes, it remains… relevant.

-The solution is to add annexes to the Convention, which will help develop and expand the Convention.
-Negotiating such annexes may not necessarily require all member states to participate, the annexes are only binding on UNCLOS member states to negotiate and sign this annex.
+The proposed solution is to include annexes within the framework of the Convention, which would help develop and expand it.
+Negotiating such annexes may not necessarily require the participation of all member states; the annexes would only be binding on UNCLOS member states that negotiate and sign them.

 Tiến sĩ Phạm Lan Dung, Quyền Giám đốc Học viện Ngoại giao, Chủ tịch Hội Luật quốc tế châu Á.